 The girl then watched as he went over to the dying woman, who was groaning in pain.
 She fell unconscious again and Borton began undressing the woman.

 Borton then returned to his own flat and showered, before coming back to clean up the blood from the victims' head injuries, the summary said.

 When the girl regained consciousness again, Borton came into the room and told her there had been an earthquake, injuring her and her mother.
 He said her mother had gone to hospital and would be back soon.

-He then undressed and lay down by the girl, saying "let's play".
+He then undressed himself and lay down by the girl, saying "let's play".
 The girl lost consciousness again.

-About 18 hours after the initial attack, Borton called 111 and said he had killed the woman, referring to himself as a "peeping Tom".
+The next day Borton called 111 and said he had killed the woman, referring to himself as a "peeping Tom".